HashNuke/release-checklist/README.md

 ## Code
 * Comments for any hacks
-* Test cases for all code that isn’t quickly comprehendible
+* Test cases for all code that isn't quickly comprehendible
 * Test any code that depends on randomisation
 * Respect third-party API limits
 * Request-response times